CQCL/pytket-qiskit/docs/index.md

 This simulator supports a large set of gates and by default has no architectural constraints or quantum noise.
 However the user can pass in a noise model or custom architecture to more closely model a real quantum device.

-The {py:class}`AerBackend` also supports GPU simulation which can be configured as follows.
+The {py:class}`~.AerBackend` also supports GPU simulation which can be configured as follows.

 ```{code-cell} ipython3
 ---